A7med23/obsidian-sync/Writing/Dear New Year.md

 Still even on my knees, you looking at me’s break neck My week’s worth your yearly check
 Hottest in town even your girl’s on deck
-Don’t cross me I’m crazy you’re done
+Don’t cross me I’m crazy you’re dome

 The past few years been really rough on me
 Pushed through them with quite the difficulty